An in-principle super-polynomial quantum advantage for approximating combinatorial optimization problems via

 In total, we get $M(4M+Q+1)+12R$ constraints and $2M(M+1)+5R$ variables, which are polynomial in the size of $F$.
 Thus $\tau_5$ is indeed computable in polynomial time.
 Now the solution transformation $g_2$ simply works by partitioning the variables $z_u, z_v$ into the same set iff $\hat{z}_u = \hat{z}_v$.
 Clearly, $g_2$ is computable in polynomial time.
 We show that $(\tau_5, g)$ is indeed a reduction of $\FC$ to $\ILP$ by proving an even stronger result:

-\begin{theorem}[Reduction of FC to ILP] Let $\tau_5$ be a polynomial-time algorithm that on input an instance $F(z_1,\dots,z_M)$ of the \emph{formula coloring problem} $\FC$ outputs an instance $\ILP_F$ of the \emph{integer linear programming} problem.
-Let $g_2$ be a polynomial-time algorithm that on input an assignment $A$ of $\ILP_F$ outputs a coloring $P$ of $F$.
-There exist $\tau_5, g_2$, such that $P$ is a valid $k$-coloring of $F$ if and only if $A$ is a valid assignment of the variables in $\ILP_F$ such that the objective function of $\ILP_F$ is $k$. \end{theorem} \begin{proof} Let $\tau_5$ and $g_2$ be the algorithms described in the beginning of this section.\\ \underline{$\Longrightarrow$:} We first prove that if $F$ has a valid coloring $P$ of $k$ colors, then there exists an assignment $A$ of the variables such that
+\begin{theorem}[Reduction of FC to ILP] Let $\tau_5$ be a polynomial-time algorithm that on input an instance $F(z_1,\dots,z_M)$ of the \emph{formula colouring problem} $\FC$ outputs an instance $\ILP_F$ of the \emph{integer linear programming} problem.
+Let $g_2$ be a polynomial-time algorithm that on input an assignment $A$ of $\ILP_F$ outputs a colouring $P$ of $F$.
+There exist $\tau_5, g_2$, such that $P$ is a valid $k$-colouring of $F$ if and only if $A$ is a valid assignment of the variables in $\ILP_F$ such that the objective function of $\ILP_F$ is $k$. \end{theorem} \begin{proof} Let $\tau_5$ and $g_2$ be the algorithms described in the beginning of this section.\\ \underline{$\Longrightarrow$:} We first prove that if $F$ has a valid colouring $P$ of $k$ colours, then there exists an assignment $A$ of the variables such that

 Without loss of generality, assume an ordering of the sets in $P = \{P_1,\dots,P_k\}$.
-Since $P$ is a coloring of $F$, the $P_i$'s are pairwise disjoint.
+Since $P$ is a colouring of $F$, the $P_i$'s are pairwise disjoint.
 We assign the variables in $\ILP_F$ as follows.

 Clearly, the objective function of $\ILP_F$ is $k$.
 It remains to be shown that the constraints in $\ILP_F$ are satisfied.
 First, note that from the variable assignments it follows that $(\hat{z}_u = i) \Longleftrightarrow (\indexf(z_u \in P_i) = 1)$.
 We can then see that the constraint (\ref{eq:ilp1}) is satisfied, since